-Leandros looked between the two of them with wide eyes, then took a decisive step in front of Roman.
-“Dev, explain.
+Leandros looked between the two of them with wide eyes, then took a decisive step in front of Roman. ”Devikra, explain.
 Now.”

 “I can’t.
 I need you to trust me, Leandros, and trust that this is for your protection.
 I’ve instructed the Council to keep you here until I’ve given the all clear.
 If you continue to Orean, you’ll both suffer for it.”

 Devikra only smiled that same sad smile.
 “Just trust me?”

 He wasn’t able to close his eyes in time, the alfar’s sharp gasp telling him that Leandros had seen.
-It brought on a fresh wave of panic, carrying the transformation further.
+It brought on a fresh wave of panic in Roman, carrying the transformation further.
 He was sure his veins were glowing by now.

 “Is she following us?”

 “No. She’s talking to the Council,” Leandros said, his voice so steady that Roman risked a peek.
-He found Leandros giving him a look that was more concerned than afraid.
+Leandros met his gaze, expression more concerned than afraid.

 It certainly wasn’t the reaction he’d expected.

-A warm hand took his own, and when Roman looked down, he saw the white light of his veins setting Leandros’ pale skin faintly aglow.
-Leandros pulled Roman away from Central Field, Roman following his lead easily.
+Leandros glanced back at where Devikra waited for them, then took Roman’s hand.
+The white light of Roman’s veins set Leandros’ pale skin faintly aglow.
+Leandros pulled Roman abruptly away from Central Field, Roman following his lead easily.

 “What just happened?”
 Leandros asked.

 Leandros pursed his lips, but accepted the answer without argument.
 “And Devikra?
 You used to be friends.
-What happened?”
+What happened there?”

 “I don’t want to talk about that, either.”

-Roman looked away, refusing to answer.
-Leandros made a frustrated noise, but before he could say anything else, they were interrupted.
+Roman looked away.
+When he didn’t say anything, Leandros made a frustrated noise, but they were interrupted before he could say anything else.

-“Egil!
-Mr. Nochdvor!”
 Roman flinched, but relaxed when only Noss turned the corner.
 Noss stopped before them and bowed.
-“Lady E— Lady Devikra has requested that I show you to your rooms.
+“Lady E— Lady Devikra has requested that I show you to your lodgings.
 Please, come with me.”

-Rooms, as it turned out, was actually just one singular room that reminded Roman strongly of a prison.
+Their lodgings, as it turned out, were a singular room that reminded Roman strongly of a prison.

-That’s not to say it was cold or dirty; on the contrary, it was a pleasant sort of space, with oanai-sized furnishings and warm, muted colors.
-But the room had a single window, placed far too high up for either Roman or Leandros to look out, and an oanai guard stood just outside their door.
+That’s not to say the room was cold or dirty; on the contrary, it was a pleasant sort of space, with oanai-sized furnishings and warm, muted colors.
+But the room had a single window, placed far too high up for either Roman or Leandros to look out of, and an oanai guard stood posted outside their door.